 NOTE: The parent/guardian must meet the student being dropped off at the bus door.
 No student will be let off the bus without being handed directly to a parent/guardian.
 Students not picked up will be taken back to the school and delivered to the After School Program.
 After School Program rates will apply.

-For more information, or to register for bus service, contact Linda Lavender at llavender@princeave.org.
+For information or to register for bus service, contact the Business Office at businessoffice@princeave.org.